Vantiq/vantiq-python-sdk/docs/api.md

 #### Parameters

-* resource : str -- The name of the resource to be returned.
+* _resource_ : str -- The name of the resource to be returned.
 System resource names are provided via the VantiqResource class.
-* properties : list(str) -- (optional) The list of properties for the resource to be returned.
+* _properties_ : list(str) -- (optional) The list of properties for the resource to be returned.
 If missing, return all properties.
-* where : dict(str: \*) -- (optional) The "where clause" to be used to restrict the selection.
+* _where_ : dict(str: \*) -- (optional) The "where clause" to be used to restrict the selection.
 The contents is defined in the [API Reference Guide](https://dev.vantiq.com/docs/system/api/index.html).
-* sort_spec : dict(str: int) -- (optional) Defines the sort order of the returned values.
-The key value defines the property on which to sort, and the value determines the order
+* _sort_spec_ : dict(str: int) -- (optional) Defines the sort order of the returned values.
+The key name defines the property on which to sort, and the value determines the order
 (1 = ascending, -1 = descending).
 See the [API Reference Guide](https://dev.vantiq.com/docs/system/api/index.html) for details.
-* limit : int -- (optional) Limit the number of records returned
+* _limit_ : int -- (optional) Limit the number of records returned
-* options : dict (str, \*) -- (optional) Additional query parameter options
+* _options_ : dict (str, \*) -- (optional) Additional query parameter options

 #### Returns